 Working with tags means you can keep taking steps forward in the future and start thinking in segments.
 You can then choose actions such as creating a separate newsletter for a certain target group that responds to a need specific to that target group only.

 With UTM links, you can track where traffic is coming from (in your own Google Analytics account).
 You can put a UTM link behind every button in your marketing automation system.
 You can do the same in a social media ad.
-And if you place a banner on a social media website with a reference to a link on your website, be sure to put a UTM link behind that, too.
+And if you place a banner on a 3rd party media website with a reference to a link on your website, be sure to put a UTM link behind that, too.

 When you then look at your Google Analytics information, you will see where the traffic came from for each campaign.
 Knowing which channel appeals the most to this persona can be extremely useful since it was where the highest usage or conversion rates came from.